 Getting more traffic to your website or blog is a top priority for many small business owners.
 Today we're going to learn how to write a Title Tag for your reader and the search engine.
 Title Tags are an important part of your overall SEO or search engine optimization because they help Google understand your page or blog post.
 However, that's not the only reason your Title Tag matters.
-Title Tags are important because they help get the person searching to click on your website or blog by sharing some information about what they'll find there.
+Title Tags are important because they help the person searching to click on your website or blog by sharing information about what they'll find there.

 You use Title Tags on your website or blog.
 Every page or post you write should have a unique Title Tag.
 It's important to create new Title Tags for each page rather than reusing the same one multiple times.

 Having a unique Title Tag helps in several ways.
 First, it helps potential visitors understand what they'll find if they click on your website or blog.
 Second, it helps the search engine understand what that page or post is about.

 The Title Tag is the first thing your potential website visitor sees when they look at your search result.
 The Title Tag is above the URL on the results page and helps them decide whether they want to visit your website.

 Start with your keyword for the website page or blog post.
 You want to use your keyword in your Title Tag.
 If you're unsure how to choose a keyword for your page or post, this blog post can help you decide.
 Use your keyword as close to the beginning of the Title Tag as possible.